Ankitkumar-Singh/Prerna-Chachare-Core-Test/README.md

 # Prerna-Chachare-Core-Test
 .NET Core Test

-## Complete test by cosidering following points as mandatory:
+## Complete test by considering following points as mandatory:

 * Perform CRUD operations on each table listed below